Andrew Lansley: Proposed health reforms

 In November 2011, Lansley faced more criticism when he appeared speaking on a video played at NHS patients' bedside in England, the continuous loop video was played to patients as the main free content on the Hospedia system.
 When asked by Tom Blenkinsop MP, Lansley replied that he received no payment and there was no cost to the taxpayer.

 On 13 April 2011, 96 per cent of 497 delegates at the Royal College of Nursing conference backed a motion of no confidence questioning Andrew Lansley's handling of NHS reforms in England.
 Later that day, Lansley met with 65 nurses at the same conference, and apologised by saying "I am sorry if what I'm setting out to do hasn't communicated itself."

 In May 2012, Lansley appeared at the Royal College of Nursing annual conference where he stated that although "the number of qualified nurses has gone down by nearly 3,000... clinical staffing levels overall have gone up by nearly 4,000".
 His comments at the conference were met with uproar from nurses and union members in the audience with heckling and some shouting "liar".
 The Royal College's general secretary, Dr Peter Carter criticised the health secretary's claim as being "nonsense that there's more clinical staff than there was two years ago is just incorrect" and later told the health secretary that currently "There is a great deal of unhappiness" amongst nurses and health care professionals, with a standing ovation from the audience.

 On 28 June 2012, doctors meeting at a British Medical Association conference voted in favour of calling for Lansley's resignation.

 Doctors voted in agreement of a motion stating "This meeting has no confidence in Andrew Lansley, the Secretary of State for Health, and calls for him to resign".
 In the meeting, Lansley was accused by the BMA of "breaching doctors' trust" over pension agreements, and was accused by Dr Gary Marlowe who tabled the motion that "during the election he (Lansley) misled the public and the profession" regarding the Health and Social Care Bill.
 Before voting, Marlowe also stated that "The Bill went through a stunning number of amendments and revisions.
 I believe the most of any Bill.
 How can we trust someone with such a poor record with our NHS?"

 On 4 September 2012, Lansley was replaced in his role as health secretary by Jeremy Hunt, with Lansley becoming Leader of the House of Commons.

 In the years that followed, the reforms remained the focus of criticism by both the medical profession and independent bodies.
+In 2024 an independent report commissioned by the Government described the Lansley reforms as "a calamity without international precedent".